 The cost of living in the Baltimore-Washington Metro Area is 21 percent higher than the national average.
-You can expect to see higher than average rental and housing purchase prices.
-Utilities and other expensive are also high.
+Expect higher than average rental and housing purchase prices.
+Utilities and other expenses are also high.
 Fort Meade Basic Allowance for Housing (BAH) can be located online.
 Zip Code is 20755.

 All phone numbers on post are in the 301 area code unless otherwise indicated.
 Fort Meade DSN is 312-622-xxxx.
 National Security Agency numbers are 301-688-xxxx.

 The use of hand-held mobile phones and devices (without a hands-free capability) while operating a motor vehicle is strictly prohibited on DoD installations.

 It is illegal to text and operate a motor vehicle in Maryland.

 Cell Phone usage while driving in Maryland and on Fort Meade

 It is illegal in the state of Maryland to use a cell phone without a hands-free device while operating a motor vehicle.
 On Fort Meade and neighboring installations, it is against regulations to drive while using a cell phone without a hands-free device.

 On Post Transportation